“My Mother’s Stories” appears in debut release of Flannery O’Connor Award anthology series

 The anthology offers three of my short stories for Italian readers: "The Eyes of Children," which first appeared in my collection The Evening News, recipient of the Flannery O’Connor Award for Short Fiction; "The Man in the Movie," which was included in my collection Taking It Home: Stories from the Neighborhood, published by the University of Illinois Press; and a new, uncollected short story, "What I Learned from the Good Sisters of Christian Charity During My Nine Years of Roman Catholic Grammar School in Chicago," which was published in The Louisville Review.

-In addition, translations by Carla De Rosa of two other of my short stories, "World Without End" and "The Transplant," both of which first appeared in The Evening News, are forthcoming in another anthology of short fiction and poetry written by North American writers, to be published in 2019 by Artemide Edizioni.
+In addition, translations by Carla De Rosa of two other of my short stories, "World Without End" and "The Transplant," both of which first appeared in The Evening News, along with an interview, are forthcoming in another anthology of short fiction and poetry written by North American writers, to be published in 2019 by Artemide Edizioni.